 What Is Mobile Security?

 Mobile security refers to the cybersecurity of phones, tablets, laptops, and other mobile devices that we’ve gotten so used to in our daily lives.
 As cybercrime continues to rise, so does the prominence of mobile security.
-Today, let’s take a closer look at all things mobile security related.
+Today, let’s take a closer look at mobile phone security.

 Why is mobile security important for businesses?

 Today, our reliance on mobile devices is higher than ever.
 With work from home on the rise, mobile devices have become an essential part of our day-to-day lives.
-However, with all the flexibility that mobile devices bring to our lives and workplaces, it is important to remember that they provide a large attack vector for bad actors.
+However, with all the flexibility that such devices bring to our lives and workplaces, it is important to remember that they provide a large attack vector for bad actors as well.
+And this is where business mobile security plays a critical role in an organization’s overall security strategy.

 The year 2021 was one of the most active years when it came to cyberattacks.
 Check Point Research found that in 2021, the business world experienced a 50% increase in attacks per week globally.
 What’s even more astounding is that in 2021, the average data breach cost stood at around $4.24 million in 2021.